avcoder/unit07-lesson03/slides.md

 # Homework

-- Work on your "Algorithm and Structural Foundations" assignment due July 20 midnight EST
+- Work on your "Weather App" assignment due Aug 17 midnight EST
    - can submit before due date if you wish